matthewpalmer/Locksmith/README.markdown

-# Locksmith
+## Locksmith

-> A sane way to work with the iOS Keychain in Swift.
+A sane way to work with the iOS Keychain in Swift.

-# Usage
 ## Installation
 Install the framework ([reference c/o Alamofire](https://github.com/Alamofire/Alamofire))